seifferth/suits-you/demo/readme.md

-# Example Graphs Generated With Suits-You
+# Example graphs created with Suits You

 ## Custom Contribution Score Metric